torognes/swarm/README.md

 ### version 1.2.18 ###

-**swarm** 1.2.18 reenables the possibility of reading sequences from stdin if no file name is specified on the command line.
-It also fixes a bug related to cpu features detection.
+**swarm** 1.2.18 reenables the possibility of reading sequences from `stdin` if no file name is specified on the command line.
+It also fixes a bug related to CPU features detection.

 <a name="version1217"/>
 ### version 1.2.17 ###